Legal provisions of COM(2021)347 - Consumer credits

 (e)the name and address of the competent authority where that complaint may be submitted.

-1. Member States shall require that the creditor or the provider of crowdfunding credit services inform the consumer of any change in the borrowing rate, on paper or another durable medium, before the change enters into force.
+1. Where creditors are allowed to change borrowing rates of existing credit agreements, Member States shall require that the creditor inform the consumer of any change in the borrowing rate on paper or another durable medium specified in the credit agreement, in good time before the change enters into force.

 2. By way of derogation from paragraph 1, the information referred to in that paragraph may be given to the consumer periodically where all of the following conditions are fulfilled: